zcc861007/optTDA/README.md

 2) Proposal and development of a new design concept;
 3) Multi-objective design optimization based on surrogate models (neural networks).

 These objectives have been successfully achieved.
-Please further see the PhD thesis and three journal articles:
+Please further see the PhD thesis and journal articles related to this project:

 ### PhD Thesis
 **Multi-Objective Design Optimization of a Mobile-Bearing Total Disc Arthroplasty Considering Spinal Kinematics, Facet Joint Loads, and Metal-on-Polyethylene Contact Mechanics**